leolabs/json-autotranslate/README.md

 # json-autotranslate

-This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL, Azure Translator, or manually.
+This tool allows you to translate a locale folder containing multiple JSON files into multiple languages using Google Translate, DeepL (free/pro), Azure Translator, or manually.
 You can either use the translation keys (natural translation) or their values (key-based translation) as a source for translations.

 If some of the strings have already been translated, they won't be translated again.
 This improves performance and ensures that you won't accidentally lose